 - Goughnuts – This is a ring chew toy, which the makers claim is made of nearly indestructible material.

 The above list is by no means exhaustive.
 Today, there are many chew toys designed for tough chewers.
-There is a huge variety, so you can give your Australian Cattle Dog plenty of choice.
+There is a huge variety, so you can give your Australian Cattle Dog plenty of choices.

 – Treat Toys